Sticky Pretzel Cereal Bars

 The benefits of having kids are too many to list.
 Let’s start with the obvious: the being madly in love part, the tax write offs, and the feel good aspect of raising responsible citizens.

 Then there are the “under the radars” you never consider before actually having kids: the open access to Halloween bags after bedtime, the “cleaning” of ice cream cones when the melting outpaces the licking, and the baking of ooey, gooey treats “because I need to…for the kids.”

-The latter is just how these Chewy, Chocolatey No Bake Cheerios Bars came to be.
+The latter is just how these healthy Cheerios bars came to be.

 It was an hour before I was due to pick up a crew of six girls for lacrosse practice when it dawned on me that an after school snack was in order, the perfect excuse to bake a batch of the chewy sort of treat I’d been mulling over all day.

 After foraging through the pantry for inspiration, I settled on cereal bars in the order of a rice crispy treat, only built on a base of “O” cereal along with wholesome add-ins for good measure.

 The result is a pan of super satisfying Sticky Pretzel Cereal Bars that hits all the right sensory buttons: sweet, chewy, nutty, crunchy, and a little salty.
 Yum.
 All this at less than 100 calories a pop, a reasonable indulgence paired with a glass of milk for an after school treat.

 Eschewing the corn syrup, sweetened condensed milk, and marshmallows that are typical of bars, I relied largely on organic brown rice syrup for the “glue” to hold it all together.
 This mild-tasting, viscous sweetener is available in many specialty stores, organic markets such as Whole Foods, and the “health food” section of some supermarkets.
 I use it in place of corn syrup in much of my baking, sometimes in combination with honey or maple syrup.